 Transfer I-20 Required Documentation

-If you are transferring from another US college, university or institution, in addition to items 1-4 above, you must also complete and submit the
+If you are transferring from another US college, university or institution, please refer to the

 STEM designation is granted to programs that produce graduates educated in science, technology, engineering and/or math who help support U.S. economic competitiveness and growth.
 International students who earn degrees from STEM-designated programs can qualify to extend their post-graduation stay in the United States for